Cellular, Molecular and Biomedical Sciences Ph.D.

 |BIOC 301||General Biochemistry||3|

 |BIOC 302||General Biochemistry||3|

 |CLBI 401||Critical Reading & Analysis||2|

 |NSCI 327||Resp Conduct in Biomed Rsch||1|

 |or MMG 295||Advanced Special Topics|

 |or PBIO 295||Advanced Special Topics|

-Students must also complete the required courses in their advanced area of concentration before completion of their degree.
 Students must complete a minimum of twenty research credits (CLBI 491) and thirty course credits, and an additional twenty-five course or research credits.
 Once students have earned 75 credits, they register for continuous registration GRAD 901, GRAD 902 or GRAD 903, as appropriate.